BYU-ODH/native-news/README.md

 - the direct link to _Chronicling America_ for that page
 - the link to the OCR for that page
 This file is used for step 3 in the order of operations.

+### newspaper_locations.tsv
+This is an output of `newspaper_tsv_prep.py` and is a list of all the newspapers in our targeted corpus as well as their city and states.

 ### newspapers.txt
 This is an output of `ocr-harvester.py`, and is a list of all the newspapers in our targeted corpus.